 Share your knowledge and passion for natural history with others!

-Join the Museum of Natural History’s volunteer team as a Public Program Assistant for Wee Wild Ones program and engage with young children in an interactive, educational setting.
+Join the Museum of Natural History’s volunteer team as a Public Program Assistant and engage with visitors in an interactive, educational setting.
 You will guide visitors through hands on activities and provide conversational interpretation for displays like the honeybee hive and ocean tanks.
 Training is provided for all programs.

 Benefits of Volunteering

-- Develop your knowledge of Nova Scotia’s natural and cultural heritage.
+- Develop your knowledge of Nova Scotia’s natural history.